substratusai/runbooks/docs/README.md

     </a>
 </p>

+NOTICE: Changes coming! runbooks.git (previously substratus.git) will be refactored to focus on Notebooks on K8s.

 🎵 Fine-tune LLM models with no/low code
 📔 Provide a Colab style seamless Notebook experience
 ☁️ Provide a unified ML platform across clouds